 1. Introduction

 Congratulations!
-You’ve reached the last tutorial of Learn-Biology.com’s AP Biology v.2.0 curriculum.
+You’ve reached the last topic in Learn-Biology.com’s AP Bio curriculum.

-Since biology is the study of life, we should end by looking at the impact that our species is having on the living world.
+Since biology is the study of life, it’s fitting that we should end by looking at the impact that our species is having on the living world.
+Only by understanding that impact will we humans be able to create a healthy, sustainable environment for generations to come, and for the other species with whom we share our planet.

 2. Welcome to the Anthropocene Age and the Sixth Extinction